-Figure 1 defines the function (subst t u) that takes an abstraction over terms t and a term u and returns the result of substituting the (top-level) bound variable of t with u.
-This function works by first introducing a new nominal X and then defining an auxiliary function that replaces that nominal in a term with the term u.
-Finally, that auxiliary function is called on the expression (t @ X) which is the result of "moving" the top-level bound variable in t to the binding occurrence of the expression new X in.
-(As we note at the end of Section 10.2, such binder movement can be implemented in constant time and does not need to involve an actual substitution of a nominal for a bound variable.)
-This substitution function has the type $(tm \Rightarrow tm) \rightarrow (tm \Rightarrow tm)$ : that is, it is used to inject the abstraction type $\Rightarrow$ into the function type $\rightarrow$ .
-Substitution is then used by the second function of Figure 1, beta, to compute the $\beta$ -normal form of a given term of type tm.
+Figure 3 defines the function (subst t x u) that computes the result of substituting u for x in t (often written as [u/x]t).
+This function is then used by the second function for computing the β -normal form of a given term of type tm.
 This figure also contains the Church numeral for 2 and operations for addition and multiplication on Church numerals.
-In the resulting evaluation context, the values computed by (beta (App(App(plus, two), two))) and (beta (App(App(times, two), two))) are both the Church numeral for 4.
+In the resulting evaluation context, the values computed by both (beta (App(App(plus,two),two))) and (beta (App(App(times,two),two))) both are the Church numeral for 4.